Child Support Lawyer in Marina del Rey

 Typically, child support orders in California must be followed, as child support is the right of the child, not the parent.
 Child support orders are to put responsibility on the parent so that the child's best interests are met.
 The one exception to this is if both parents agree to waive support and no terms are in dispute.

 Still, the final decision lies within the hands of the court, and they must see that both parents are capable of providing for the child without aid.
-Lastly, these waivers are not meant to be permanent, you may request a decrease or increase in support if circumstances arise.
+Lastly, these waivers are not meant to be permanent; you may request a decrease or increase in support if circumstances arise.

 Navigating Child Support Modifications